adriacv17/cintel-06-custom/README.md

 * We install packages into the project virtual environment.
 * We import packages into Python code (after they have been installed).

 First, upgrade pip and setuptools (core packages) for good measure.
-NOTE: Using the palmerpenguins package requires setuptools.
 Then, install the project-specific required packages.

 With the project virtual environment active in the terminal, run the following commands: